3duardobn/3duardobn/README.md

 ## About Me

-I'm Eduardo, a Brazilian Software Developer, currently working towards completing my college degree while delving into the world of information security.
+Hello there!
+I'm Eduardo, a Brazilian Software Developer who recently completed my college degree.
+I'm involved in game development and have a passion for coding in Java, Python, and Bash.
+Additionally, I'm deeply interested in Linux, web hacking, and reverse engineering.

 ## Projects I Maintain